Federal Elections Comparison Table

 All elections are on a fixed schedule:

-Members of the House of Representatives: 2 years
+Members of the House of Representatives: every two years

-Senators: 6 years (every 2 years, one third of the Senate’s seats are up for election).
+Senators: every six years (every two years, one third of the Senate’s seats are up for election).

 What does a ballot look like?